 dist

-matrix of coordinates or time points used for row parameters correlation structure corExp.
+matrix of coordinates or time points used for LV correlation structure corExp.

 corWithin

 logical.
-If TRUE, correlation is set between row effects of the observation units within group.
+Vector of length equal to the number of row effects.
+For structured row effects with correlation, If TRUE, correlation is set between row effects of the observation units within group.
 Correlation and groups can be defined using row.eff.
 Defaults to FALSE, when correlation is set for row parameters between groups.

 quadratic